alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 ## Data points

-As discussed above, multipe data points may arrive in each message received from the server.
+Multipe data points may arrive in each message received from the server.
 These data points have the following formats, depending on their type.

-### T = Trade schema:
+### Trade schema:

 {{< rest-entity-desc name="stream-trade-v2" >}}